 As the model is just a small segment of the actual mill the forces are recalculated to a 1.22 m long mill.
-Results for contact forces, section forces and deflection for four passages for the non-graded and the graded charge are shown in Figure 6 and 7.
+In Figure 4 the results for contact forces and section forces and deflection for four passages are shown.
 In the beginning of the simulation, the system has a start-up procedure and the system has to find steady state.
 This explains why the first passage show a dissimilar response compared to the following three passages.
-During passage in the ball charge contact forces on the lifter have a maximum peak force of about 8.5 kN for the non-graded charge and 7.5 kN for the graded ball charge.
-For the non-graded charge the peak occurs around an angle of 80° and for the graded charge around 100°.
-The non-graded charge shows the highest peak in the beginning of the passage through the charge while the contact force pattern for the graded charge is more symmetric.
+During passage in the ball charge contact forces on the lifter have a symmetric shape and a maximum peak force of about 6 kN occurring at an angle of 100°.
 Between the passages the force is zero.
-The section force shows a symmetric pattern for both cases and the peak are around 6.5 kN for both cases.
+The behaviour of the section force is similar, but the peak forces are around 4 kN.
 Between the passages the section force shows a base noise level which suddenly increases as the lifter comes in contact with the ball charge.